jule64/TripleDraw/README.md

 ### Understanding TripleDraw Results

 The big advantage of using simulations is that it allows to evaluate complex scenarios without using complex maths, unlike you would using probabilistic calculations.
 The flip side is that simulations contain some degree of imprecision compared to the actual probabilities of the evaluated scenarios.
-Let's look at an example to illustrate this point and see how to minize this problem with TripleDraw.
+Let's look at an example to illustrate this point and see how to minimize this problem with TripleDraw.

 #### Example